Raku/nqp/docs/ops.markdown

 # Trigonometric Opcodes

-Each opcode corresponds directly to the trigonmetric function of the same name. `h` indicates a hyperbolic variant.
+Each opcode corresponds directly to the trigonometric function of the same name. `h` indicates a hyperbolic variant.

 ## asec